-If you do not responded to either your Household Enquiry Form or the reminders the Electoral Registration Officer has a statutory duty to arrange for a personal canvasser to visit your home to ensure that you have been given every opportunity to complete the form.
+If you do not responded to any of our canvass communications the Electoral Registration Officer has a statutory duty to arrange for a personal canvasser to contact you by telephone or visit your home to ensure that you have been given every opportunity to complete the canvass.

 Please note, there is a legal requirement for you to supply the information requested.